Sending

 Each node has the opportunity to try and add the transactions from their memory pool on to their blockchain.
 This process is known as mining.

-To add transactions on to the blockchain, a miner gathers transactions from their memory pool in to a container called a candidate block.
-From here, the miner uses energy to try and "mine" this block on to the top of the blockchain.
+To add transactions on to the blockchain, a miner gathers transactions from their memory pool into a container called a candidate block.
+From here, the miner uses energy to try and "mine" this block on to the blockchain.

 As a result the mining process is basically a network-wide competition, where any node on the network has a chance of mining the next block.
 A node that can mine faster has a better chance of mining the next block, but the process of mining is unpredictable, so no single node is in control of adding blocks to the blockchain.

-After about 10 minutes (on average), one of the miners will eventually mine the next block and share it with all the other nodes on the network.
-Each node then checks the block (to make sure it has been mined correctly) and adds it to their blockchain too.
+After about 10 minutes (on average), one of the miners will eventually mine the next block of transactions and share it with all the other nodes on the network.
+Each node then checks the block (to make sure it is valid and has been mined correctly) and adds it to their blockchain too.

 From here, each miner constructs a new candidate block (with new transactions from the memory pool) and starts trying to mine the next block on to the chain.